krasninja/querycat/docs/development/components.md

 The `QueryCat.Backend.Core.Data.IRowsInput` is the input rows source.
 It can be used in `FROM` SQL clause.
 This is the low-level abstraction that works on "value" level.

 - `Columns`.
 Array of columns.
-- `Open`.
+- `OpenAsync`.
 Open the rows input and prepare it for reading.
 After this call the `Columns` property must be initialized.
 - `QueryContext`.
 Set query context.
 See the explanation below.
 - `ReadValue`.
 Read the value at the specified column index.
-- `ReadNext`.
+- `ReadNextAsync`.
 Go to the next row.
 Return FALSE if no rows anymore.
-- `Close`.
+- `CloseAsync`.
 Close the rows input and release all the resources.
-- `Reset`.
+- `ResetAsync`.
 Reset current state.
 Reopen the input.

 The QueryCat uses this interface to read various rows sources.
 It calls the methods to get data.
 For example, you implement the rows input that reads the following table: